Igor Gorin: Success in the United States

 It was not as an opera singer that Gorin made his first visit to the United States of America, but rather as a cantor in Providence, Rhode Island, in 1930 and 1931.
 Upon returning to Austria, he became greatly disturbed at the reports of Nazi purges of the German-Jewish population and the growing popularity of Adolf Hitler, and in 1933 he emigrated to the U.S. permanently.

-Gorin began his career in the U.S. at the Radio City Music Hall in New York City, where he was billed as a "Viennese baritone".
+Gorin's career in the U.S. began at the Radio City Music Hall in New York City, where he was billed as a "Viennese baritone".
 After that he was engaged for a 10-week stint on NBC's The Standard Hour.
 It was during these programs that Gorin met the composer Albert Hay Malotte.
 As a result, Gorin was the first to perform Malotte's famous setting of "The Lord's Prayer".
 It was to become Gorin's most popular number on radio, on television and in concerts.
 His recording of it in 1940 became his most popular recorded selection.

 Gorin then joined the radio program Hollywood Hotel and his success there led to appearances on the Kraft Music Hall, Great Moments in Music, The Ford Sunday Evening Hour, International Harvester, and The RCA Victor Hour.
 In 1936, he signed his first recording contract with RCA Victor and made his first recordings in 1937.
 He also did a screen test for Metro-Goldwyn-Mayer and appeared in a secondary role in "Broadway Melody of 1938" singing "The Toreador Song" from Carmen and parts of "Largo al factotum" from The Barber of Seville.

-In 1939, Gorin married Mary Smith in May and became a naturalized U.S. citizen in July.
+In May 1939, Gorin married Mary Smith, and became a naturalized U.S. citizen in July.